boardflare/website/pages/apps/pricing.md

 ## Free

-Boardflare apps for Excel and Sheets provide unlimited free use of basic machine learning models that run locally on your CPU.
-These models are sufficient for many purposes, and no subscription, or even account registration, is required to use them.
+Boardflare apps for Excel and Sheets provide unlimited free use of basic functionality with no subscription, or even account registration.

 ## Premium

-Premium models with additional capabilities are currently available for Microsoft work/school account holders only.
+Premium features are currently available for Excel and Microsoft work/school account holders only.
 We use AppSource for handling billing and unfortunately it does not support personal accounts.
 When you sign-in with your work/school account you will be granted some initial free credits.
 After those are consumed, you will need a [Boardflare premium subscription](https://appsource.microsoft.com/en-us/product/web-apps/whistlernetworksinc1621738129547.boardflare-flatrate), as outlined below.

-The cost to use premium models varies by model and service, and is detailed in the documentation for each app.
+The cost to use premium services vary, and is detailed in the documentation for each app.
 For example, US$1 = 1000 credits = 1 million characters of text for the premium translation model.
 As a comparison, the Google translation API costs US$20 for 1M characters of text.

 ## Subscription